Skip to main content

 Validate that there are no compliance requirements to consider for the migration.
 Consider the potential impact to the solution and timing of the migration.

-One of the most critical factors in making your migration journey easier is to ensure that your on-premises environment is ready for migration.
 We highly encourage you to review the items below prior to starting your migrations:

 • Get your environment on the latest version for a faster, easier migration.